Willy Ustad

-Willy Ustad (born 16 May 1946 in Trondheim) is a Norwegian novelist.
+Willy Ustad (16 May 1946 – 29 March 2026) was a Norwegian novelist.

 Early life

-Ustad grew up in a heavily forested part of Trøndelag.
-He was an army employee until he was past 30, and later a metalworker and active union member.
+Ustad was born in Trondheim on 16 May 1946.
+He grew up in a heavily forested part of Trøndelag.
+Ustad was an army employee until he was 30, and later a metalworker and active union member.
 Health problems forced him to stop working in the factory, and he started writing full-time.

 Writer

-He is a popular novelist, publishing close to 80 titles published 1989 and 2015.
-He is a member of the Norwegian Authors' Union.
+Ustad was a popular novelist, publishing close to 80 titles from 1989 to 2015.
+He was a member of the Norwegian Authors' Union.
 The Union has a literary council.
 Members must have at least two works judged to have literary value.

 Of several series, his most popular is Fire søsken (Four Brothers and Sisters) (42 books).
-Others are Opprør (Uprising) (about 1960s type radicalism, 7 books) and Vokterne (The Guardians), an X-files-like science fiction series of 6 for young adults.
+Others are Opprør (Uprising) (about 1960s type radicalism, 7 books) and Vokterne (The Guardians), an X-Files-like science fiction series of 6 for young adults.

+Death

+Ustad died on 29 March 2026, at the age of 79.

 Style

 Settings

 His books depend heavily on his background, as well as extensive research.

 They are often placed in Trøndelag, both in the largest city Trondheim, in smaller industrial cities, the countryside and unpopulated forests and mountain landscapes.
 They may continue into the large forests of Sweden across the border, or occasionally further, including the Soviet Union, Japan and the United States.